MacaPecha/devsite-docs/guides/plugins/prestashop/preferences.en.md

 >
 > Test and receive payments
 >
-> Test the module and verify that everything works well to start receiving money from your sales in Mercado Pago.
+> Test the module and verify that everything works well to start receiving money from your sales in Mercado Libre.
 >
 >
 > [Recibir pagos](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/prestashop/receive-payments)